MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-all-shipping-labels.md

 ---
 title: Get all shipping labels for a submission
-description: These methods from the Microsoft Hardware APIs get data for shipping labels of hardware products registered to your Dev Center Account.
+description: These methods from the Microsoft Hardware APIs get data for shipping labels of hardware products registered to your Hardware dashboard Account.
 author: balapv
 ms.author: balapv
 ms.date: 04/12/2018